Bud Selig: Early life

 Selig was born in Milwaukee, and grew up in a Jewish family.
 His father, Ben Selig, had come to the United States from Romania with his family when he was four years old.
 Selig graduated from the University of Wisconsin–Madison with a B.A. in American history and political science in 1956.
 He served two years in the U.S. Army before working with his father who owned a car leasing business in Milwaukee.
 Selig continues to be involved in the automotive industry, serving as president of the Selig Executive Lease Company.

 Selig's interest in baseball came from his mother.
 An immigrant from Ukraine, Marie Selig attended college, a rare accomplishment for a woman in the early 20th century, and became a school teacher.
 When Selig was only three, Marie began taking him and his older brother, Jerry, to Borchert Field, where the minor league Milwaukee Brewers played.
 When the Boston Braves relocated to Milwaukee in 1953, Selig switched allegiances, and eventually became the team's largest public stockholder.
 Selig was devastated when he learned that the Braves were going to leave Milwaukee in favor of Atlanta.
 In 1965, when the Braves left Milwaukee, he divested his stock in the team.
 As a youngster, Selig's favorite player was Hershel Martin.
 He developed a friendship with Hank Aaron, when the young player joined the Braves.
 The elder Selig's company provided loaner cars to Braves players, which gave the family access to the clubhouse and players.
-The pair later attended Green Bay Packers games together and sat together on the team plane.
+Selig and Aaron attended Green Bay Packers games together and sat together on the Brave's plane.